BaloeDB/rails-practice/README.md

     - Exercise 17: Set up a one-to-many association between `Grouping` and `Product` models.
     - Exercise 18: Create a many-to-many association between `Product` and `Tag` models.
     - Exercise 19: Implement a nested form to add multiple products to an order.
+        - Let's add controllers & views for all the models at the moment
     - Exercise 20: Write a query to retrieve all orders along with their associated products.